-Here is a closer look at each step and their unique purpose.
+Here is a closer look at each step and its unique purpose:

-STEP ONE: Glass is cut into the desired shape.
+1. Glass is cut into the desired shape

 The first step is to cut the glass into the desired shape.
-Fabrication operations such as edging or etching must be completed before tempering, or the strength of final process could be compromised.
+Fabrication, such as edging or etching, must be completed before tempering, or the integrity of the final process could be compromised.

-Tempering is an extreme temperature process, so the piece of glass itself needs to be free of any defects which could weaken it structurally.
+Tempering is an extreme temperature process, so the glass sheet needs to be free of any defects which could weaken it structurally.

 A trained inspector carefully inspects the glass for any bubbles or cracks that may prevent the glass from being tempered.

-Sandpaper or a gentle abrasive is used to remove any sharp edges from the glass.
+Sandpaper or a gentle abrasive removes any sharp edges from the glass.
 There is a variety of grinding and fabrication work that can take place during this step, including selecting from a variety of edgework styles.

-STEP FOUR: The glass is heated to an extreme temperature.
+4. The glass is heated to an extreme temperature

-Glass is fed into a tempering oven, either in batches or as part of a continuous feed process.
+Glass is fed into a tempering oven in batches or as part of a continuous feed process.
 The industry standard temperature for a tempering over is 620° Celsius, or 1,148° Fahrenheit.

-The glass then undergoes a rapid-fire, high-pressure cooling procedure.
-This lasts just seconds, as air blasts from a precisely-placed array of nozzles quickly cool the outer surfaces of the glass.
+The glass undergoes a rapid-fire, high-pressure cooling procedure.
+This process lasts just seconds, as air blasts from a precisely-placed array of nozzles quickly cool the outer surfaces of the glass.

-NOTE: Another possible process is called chemical tempering, but it is more expensive than the traditional heating and cooling procedure.
-Here, various chemicals are applied to the glass in order to create an exchange of ions on its surface which will create the needed compression.
+NOTE: Another possible process is chemical tempering, but it is more expensive than the traditional heating and cooling procedure.
+Here, various chemicals are applied to the glass to create an exchange of ions on its surface, which creates the needed compression.
 New Angle Beveling does not offer this service.

-After tempering is complete, the glass then receives a final quality inspection before delivery to the customer.
-Many benefits can be realized from tempered glass, including:
+After tempering, the glass receives a final quality inspection before delivery to the customer.
+Tempered glass has many benefits, including:

-- Strength: The process makes tempered glass four to five times stronger than non-tempered pieces of glass, because glass in tension breaks about five times more easily than it does in compression.
+- Strength: The process makes tempered glass four to five times stronger than non-tempered pieces of glass because glass in tension breaks about five times easier than it does in compression.

-- Flexibility: Tempered glass can be cut into many different shapes, sizes and patterns.
+- Flexibility: Tempered glass can be cut into several shapes, sizes, and patterns.

 - Safety: If it should somehow manage to shatter, tempered glass uniquely breaks into small, less-jagged pieces instead of dangerous glass shards.

 - Applications: The non-shatter element makes tempered glass perfect for applications with high use, where a traditional break could cause serious injury.
-This might include shower enclosures, doors, walls, railings, outdoor furniture, indoor furniture, display cases, office walls, and lighting fixtures.
+Applications include shower enclosures, doors, walls, railings, outdoor furniture, indoor furniture, display cases, office walls, and lighting fixtures.